JonathanCauchon/Contra-DC/README.md

 ## Usage examples

+**Important**: When using out-of-the-box model parameters (w1 and w2), the model assumes 220-nm-thick SOI waveguide with a gap of 100 nm, and a maximum coupling power ($\kappa$) of 48 000 /m.
+In more general circumstances, w1 and w2 cannot be used and those three properties must be overridden.
+If another platform is used (other than slicon on silicon dioxide), the thermo-optic coefficient does not hold and must be overriden.

 Example 1 shows how instantiation, simulation and performance assessment can be done in a single line of code using the simulation tool.
 A regular contra-DC is created and simulated.
 The performances are output in the result interface.
 The group delay is also obtained and plotted afterwards.